-Vehicle standards FMVSS No. 224, Rear Impact Protection, requires all trailers manufactured after January 26, 1998 shall be equipped with a rear impact guard certified by the manufacturer as meeting FMVSS No. 223, Rear Impact Guards.
-The guard, or bumper, meets the following requirements (See Figure 3-14.)
+Vehicle standards FMVSS No. 224, Rear Impact Protection, requires all 425B/440/455 Series trailers manufactured after January 26, 1998 shall be equipped with a rear impact guard certified by the manufacturer as meeting FMVSS No. 223, Rear Impact Guards.
+The guard, or bumper, (See Figure 3-16.), meets the following requirements:

-- a minimum of 4 inches vertical height - extend laterally to within 4 inches of the sides of the trailer - a ground clearance of no more than 22 inches - placed no more than 12 inches from the rear of the trailer. - capable to deflect 5 inches.
+- · minimum of 4 inches vertical height - extend laterally to within 4 inches of the sides of the trailer - · ground clearance of no more than 22 inches - placed no more than 12 inches from the rear of the trailer. - capable to deflect 5 inches.

 The standard also specifies minimum force and energy absorption requirements for the guard.
 A DOT decal certifies that the guard meets FMVSS No. 223 and 224 standards.
 The decal is placed and must remain at all times on the forward facing surface of the guard, 12 inches inboard of the curb side and of the guard.
-See Figure 3-14 for location of decals.
+See Figure 3-16 for location of decals.